Real-Skill/javascript-tasks/README.md

-#Lodash training
+# Lodash training

-##Summary
+## Summary

-Training tasks for Lodash String.
-The exercise consist of a few simple tasks.
+These are training tasks for Lodash String.
+The exercise consists of a few simple tasks.
-You are supposed to implement method, having provided only the method name and purpose.
+You are supposed to implement a method, having only the method name and purpose provided.

-##Goal
+## Goal

-Tests contain some usage of lodash methods.
+These tests contain some usage of lodash methods.
 Make sure that datasets `app/datasets.js` for each method are correct.

 ### _.camelCase

-Converts string to camel case.
+It converts the string to camel case.

 ### _.capitalize

-Converts the first character of string to upper case and the remaining to lower case.
+It converts the first character of string to upper case and the remaining to lower case.

 ### _.deburr

-Deburrs string by converting Latin-1 Supplement and Latin Extended-A letters to basic Latin letters and removing combining diacritical marks.
+It deburrs the string by converting Latin-1 Supplement and Latin Extended-A letters to basic Latin letters and by removing and combining diacritical marks.

 ### _.endsWith

-Checks if string ends with the given target string.
+It checks if the string ends with the given target string.

 ### _.escape

-Converts the characters "&", "<", ">", '"', and "'" in string to their corresponding HTML entities.
+It converts the characters "&", "<", ">", '"', and "'" in the string to their corresponding HTML entities.

 ### _.escapeRegExp

-Escapes the RegExp special characters "^", "$", "", ".", "*", "+", "?", "(", ")", "[", "]", "{", "}", and "|" in string.
+It escapes the RegExp special characters "^", "$", "", ".", "*", "+", "?", "(", ")", "[", "]", "{", "}", and "|" in the string.

 ### _.kebabCase

-Converts string to kebab case.
+It converts the string to kebab case.

 ### _.lowerCase

-Converts string, as space separated words, to lower case.
+It converts the string, as space separated words, to lower case.

 ### _.lowerFirst

-Converts the first character of string to lower case.
+It converts the first character of the string to lower case.

 ### _.pad

-Pads string on the left and right sides if it's shorter than length.
+It pads the string on the left and right sides if it's shorter than the length.
 Padding characters are truncated if they can't be evenly divided by length.

 ### _.padEnd

-Pads string on the right side if it's shorter than length.
-Padding characters are truncated if they exceed length.
+It pads the string on the right side if it's shorter than the length.
+Padding characters are truncated if they exceed the length.

 ### _.padStart

-Pads string on the left side if it's shorter than length.
-Padding characters are truncated if they exceed length.
+it pads the string on the left side if it's shorter than the length.
+Padding characters are truncated if they exceed the length.

 ### _.parseInt

-Converts string to an integer of the specified radix.
-If radix is undefined or 0, a radix of 10 is used unless value is a hexadecimal, in which case a radix of 16 is used.
+It converts the string to an integer of the specified radix.
+If the radix is undefined or 0, the radix of 10 is used unless the value is a hexadecimal, in which case the radix of 16 is used.

 ### _.repeat

-Repeats the given string n times.
+It repeats the given string n times.

 ### _.replace1

-Replaces matches for pattern in string with replacement.
+It replaces matches for pattern in the string with replacement.

 ### _.replace2

-Replaces matches for pattern in string with replacement.
+It replaces matches for pattern in the string with replacement.

 ### _.replace3

-Replaces matches for pattern in string with replacement.
+It replaces matches for pattern in the string with replacement.

 ### _.replace4

-Replaces matches for pattern in string with replacement.
+It replaces matches for pattern in the string with replacement.

 ### _.snakeCase

-Converts string to snake case.
+It converts the string to snake case.

 ### _.split

-Splits string by separator.
+It splits the string by a separator.

 ### _.startCase

-Converts string to start case.
+It converts the string to start case.

 ### _.startsWith

-Checks if string starts with the given target string.
+It checks if the string starts with the given target string.

 ### _.template

-Creates a compiled template function that can interpolate data properties in "interpolate" delimiters, HTML-escape interpolated data properties in "escape" delimiters, and execute JavaScript in "evaluate" delimiters.
+It creates a compiled template function that can interpolate data properties in "interpolate" delimiters, HTML-escape interpolated data properties in "escape" delimiters, and execute JavaScript in "evaluate" delimiters.
 Data properties may be accessed as free variables in the template.
 If a setting object is given, it takes precedence over _.templateSettings values.

 ### _.toLower

-Converts string, as a whole, to lower case just like String#toLowerCase.
+It converts the string, as a whole, to lower case just like String#toLowerCase.

 ### _.toUpper

-Converts string, as a whole, to upper case just like String#toUpperCase.
+It converts the string, as a whole, to upper case just like String#toUpperCase.

 ### _.trim

-Removes leading and trailing whitespace or specified characters from string.
+It removes leading and trailing whitespace or specified characters from the string.

 ### _.trimEnd

-Removes trailing whitespace or specified characters from string.
+It removes trailing whitespace or specified characters from the string.

 ### _.trimStart

-Removes leading whitespace or specified characters from string.
+It removes leading whitespace or specified characters from the string.

 ### _.truncate

-Truncates string if it's longer than the given maximum string length.
+It truncates the string if it's longer than the given maximum string length.
 The last characters of the truncated string are replaced with the omission string which defaults to "...".

 ### _.unescape

-The inverse of _.escape; this method converts the HTML entities &amp;, &lt;, &gt;, &quot;, and &#39; in string to their corresponding characters.
+It is the inverse of _.escape; this method converts the HTML entities &amp;, &lt;, &gt;, &quot;, and &#39; in the string to their corresponding characters.

 ### _.upperCase

-Converts string, as space separated words, to upper case.
+It converts the string, as space separated words, to upper case.

 ### _.upperFirst

-Converts the first character of string to upper case.
+It converts the first character of the string to upper case.

 ### _.words1

-Splits string into an array of its words.
+It splits the string into an array of its words.

 ### _.words2

-Splits string into an array of its words.
+It splits the string into an array of its words.

-##Before you start
+## Before you start

 Read Lodash documentation at [http://lodash.com/docs](http://lodash.com/docs).

-##Setup
+## Setup
 To install dependencies from package.json:

-    yarn install
+    npm install

 To run tests in development mode:

     mocha --watch

-To run verify jshint and tests:
+To run jshint and tests:

-    yarn test
+    npm test

-To run verify jshint and tests with human readable output:
+To run jshint and tests with human readable output:

     grunt --force